Genivia/ugrep/README.md

                   Use SEP as a group separator for context options -A, -B and -C.
                   The default is a double hyphen (`--').

+           --no-group-separator
+                  Removes the group separator line from the output for context options -A, -B and -C.

            -H, --with-filename
                   Always print the filename with output lines.
 This is the default when there is more than one file to search.